The CD Business Isn’t Dying—It’s Just Evolving

 Hardware Hardships

-Atomic is under no illusions that the high times won’t last forever.
+Atomic is fully aware that the high times won’t last forever.
 Eventually, the format will become a harder sell for music fans, especially as CD players disappear from everyday consumer products.

 “I think the decline will happen when the end consumer doesn’t have CD players anymore,” Sorensen says.
 “And we’re now seeing cars without CD players as the stock option, and more and more people don’t have CD players in their stereo system at home.”